GhayathAlobaidi/AWS-CLI/README.md

 <img width="1198" alt="9" src="https://user-images.githubusercontent.com/37382927/110192840-79d64380-7de5-11eb-8c1e-77aa1e0c0dc3.png">

 ### 10. Check Python and AWS CLI version installed on the instance
+- Note that our Linux 2 AMI instance comes pre-installed with AWS CLI and Python.
+- It is recommennded to update our EC2 instance and CLI prior to use (I ommitted this step for quick CLI configuration and testing).

 <img width="853" alt="11" src="https://user-images.githubusercontent.com/37382927/110192851-865a9c00-7de5-11eb-814e-507f3e3b558c.png">